-There are so many forums available online dealing with a great magnitude of topics.
-In these forums, you can become friends with people who have been through the same experiences as you.
+Seeking SupportOnline forums are a great resource to connect with others struggling with a pet death, and seeking solace just like you.
 Here, you may be able to get the kind of consolation you need.
 Find people you trust.
-Try asking questions that do not put respondents in a corner.
 Asking your vet or friend whether they would go through certain procedures may not give you the answer you want to hear.
-Asking, “what would you do?” is a powerful question which can put extreme pressure on whomever you are asking.
-Not everyone will be able to identify with your experience, so be sure to share and seek advice wisely.
+Asking, “what would you do?” is a powerful question that can put extreme pressure on whomever you are asking.
+Not everyone will be able to identify with your experience, so be sure to share and seek advice conscientiously.

 Meet a PetDoors.com Angel

 He could have been referred to as a ‘gentle giant’ in his heyday.
 Hugo, when adopted, was supposed to be about 35-40 pounds in weight.
 Turns out he ended up being 65 pounds!
 Hugo was raised with cats, granting him versatile friendships and breaking the stereotypes.
 Hugo was especially unique in that he catered to his audience.
 He knew to be gentle with the frail and elderly while putting on a playful act for the kids.
 His favorite pastime was walking, where he and his dad made the best memories.
 Hugo remains part of our family here where he became a Senior Intern due to overwhelming experience with filing paperwork.
 He had hair like Velcro, which may be a reason why so many gravitated toward him.
 We hope through it all, you find peace knowing your life with a best friend meant the world to them.
 Love, PetDoors.com